The global skills and competency framework for the digital world

 Documents findings and supports the analysis process.

-Customer Experience: Level 4
+Customer experience: Level 4

-Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and supervises others, works autonomously under general direction, and contributes expertise to deliver team objectives.
+Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and guides others, delegates tasks when appropriate, works autonomously under general direction, and contributes expertise to deliver team objectives.

 (new)

+Enables the creation of visual representations of customer journeys to enhance cross-functional collaboration.
 Designs and refines customer journeys, working with cross-functional teams to enhance touchpoints and interactions.

 Monitors metrics and feedback to assess effectiveness and drive continuous improvement.

-Customer Experience: Level 5
+Customer experience: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 (new)